How do you pronounce Capoeira Mandinga Tucson?

 What ages can take Capoeira Mandinga classes?

-We offer classes from age three through adult.
+We offer classes from age four through adult.
 The age of the person (young or old) may determine in part the movements that are accessible.
 The person’s fitness level and flexibility also control their limits, although these may be extended greatly with training.
 Mestre (teacher/master) Marcelo Pereira, recently awarded a second level belt to a 62 year old student.
 We recommend that older adults (> 60) participate only if they are wise about staying within their physical limits.
 Capoeira mestres often play into their 80s.
 However, this is after a lifetime of training and understanding how they need to change their game as they age.
 GingaFit™ classes provide a good way to build fitness for all ages and fitness levels.
 All ages can learn to play, sing and enjoy capoeira music.
 The music is an essential part of the energy of the capoeira game.

 What is the origin of Capoeira and how did it come to the US?